Ibtisam21/Project_Snowman/README.md

 Snowman AKA Hangman
 # App Description
 Snowman is a guessing game for two or more players.
 One player thinks of a word, phrase or sentence and the other(s) tries to guess it by suggesting letters within a certain number of guesses.
 Originally a Paper-and-pencil game, there are now electronic versions.
-In this game You will be playing with computer and a guess word will be provided to guess it according to that hint.
+In this game User will be playing with computer and a guess word will be provided to guess it according to that hint.

 Display the following on the page:
 1. Press any key to get started!